 PokerListings.com is the world's largest and most trusted online poker guide, offering the best online poker bonus deals guaranteed, exclusive site reviews and the most free poker content available on the Web.

 Big Hand, Big Pot; Small Hand, Small Pot

-This is a simple lesson: When you flop a big hand, you want to create a big pot.
-Conversely, if you have a weak hand, then you want a small pot.
+When you flop a big hand in poker, you want to create a big pot.
+And if you have a weak hand, you want a small pot.

-Many people make the mistake of building large pots with one-pair hands, only to eventually fold when the pot begins to get big.
+A lot of beginner poker players make the mistake of building large pots with one-pair hands only to eventually fold when the pot gets big.

-As an alternate strategy, I'll show you how to keep the pots small when you have a weakish hand and how to build big pots with your big hands, so you can avoid hands like the one in the following example:
+Here's how you can keep pots small when you have a weak-ish hand and build big pots with your big hands.

 The river comes 6♠.
 Your opponent bets $100 into you.